mabdusshakur/docs/basic.md

    git config --global user.name "Your Name" git config --global user.email "your.email@example.com"
    ```
+> **Note**: Use the same email address for Git that you use for GitHub.

 ## Basic Git Commands

+> Use this commands on your project folder in the terminal.
 1. **Initialize a Repository**:
    ```sh
    git init